 How to Avoid It:

-Failing to address legal and tax requirements can lead to fines, lawsuits, or even the closure of your business.
-This is a common mistake, especially for first-time business owners.
+Overlooking legal and regulatory requirements can lead to fines, lawsuits, or even the closure of your business.
+This is a mistake that can be costly and time-consuming to fix.

 How to Avoid It: